nick-ramsay/bamazon/README.md

 - If you have cloned the repository with the package.json file, these packages can be installed using the ```npm-install``` command.

+- You will also need to create a MySQL database to support the application.
+This can be done by first running the ```bamazon-database-init.sql``` script and, after, running the ```bamazon-departments-table-init.sql``` script.

 ## Instructions

 ### bamazonCustomer